 You’ve got to try this pressure cooker breakfast quinoa topped with fruit and honey!
 Great alternative to oatmeal and a healthy meal to start your day.
-Crockpot and stovetop methods included too.
+We’ll show you how to make pressure cooker quinoa, in your Crockpot and stovetop too.

 Like I said, I always just cooked Instant Pot white rice as a side dish or oatmeal for breakfast.
 The other day I took this normally savory side and added sweetness to it.
 It was such a hit with my husband and kids that I thought I would share it with all of you.